 - Start cheap and work your way to the expensive fixes.
 If you were to take a faulty sewing machine to be fixed, the first thing the technician will do is replace the needle.
 Why?
 Because the reason for a skipped skitch could be a slightly bent $0.65 part.
 The same may be true for your printer.
 Replace the cartridge with another to see if it lasts the same amount of time under the same conditions.
 If the new one fares better, that may have been your problem.
 It’s not unheard of to receive multiple defective cartridges in a single order.
 If this is the case, let your vendor know immediately.

 - If the various cartridges all perform equally inefficiently, there may be a problem with your printer.
-If this is the case, your best move is consulting a reputable printer repair company certified to work on your model device.
+If this is the case, your best move is to consult a reputable printer repair company certified to work on your model device.
 They will be able to diagnose your machine’s issue properly and suggest the necessary next steps.